daisybio/circRNA-detection/README.md

-genome_visualization.R                  # genomic visualization of sponged miRNAs and circRNAs found on the ATXN1 gene get_circRNA_sequences.sh                # extract fastq sequences for all detected circRNAs miRNA_comparison.R                      # consistency analysis for miRNAs miRNA_identification_miRDeep2.sh        # miRNA quantification for a list of samples unsing miRDeep2 mRNA_to_gene_level.R                    # transform transcript-level counts to gene-level counts for mRNA Salmon mapping preprocesing_miRNA_miRDeep2.sh          # data preparation for miRDeep2 runCIRCExplorer2ForList.sh              # circRNA detection for a list of samples using CIRCExplorer2
+genome_visualization.R                  # genomic visualization of sponged miRNAs and circRNAs found on the ATXN1 gene get_circRNA_sequences.sh                # extract fastq sequences for all detected circRNAs miRNA_comparison.R                      # consistency analysis for miRNAs miRNA_identification_miRDeep2.sh        # miRNA quantification for a list of samples using miRDeep2 mRNA_to_gene_level.R                    # transform transcript-level counts to gene-level counts for mRNA Salmon mapping preprocesing_miRNA_miRDeep2.sh          # data preparation for miRDeep2 runCIRCExplorer2ForList.sh              # circRNA detection for a list of samples using CIRCExplorer2